-The group organises between five and six meetings per year, these have been held at each site undertaking CMR on a rotational basis.
-They are formally accredited by the Royal College of Physicians of London for CPD points, and are open to consultants, trainees, and allied healthcare professionals with an interest in CMR.
+The group organises between five and six meetings per year, post pandemic these meetings are held on MS Teams, organised by each center in turn.
+They are formally accredited by the Royal College of Physicians of London for 3 CPD points/meeting, and are open to consultants, trainees, and allied healthcare professionals with an interest in CMR.
 The meetings are free to attend please get in touch if you are keen to attend.

 The planned meetings are noted below.